zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= 0.
 $$

-We can prove that the magnetic vector possesses the same property in a similar manner.
+We can prove that the magnetic vector possesses the same property in a similar way.
 According to Eqn.
 3.9.1,

 $$ \tag{7.20}
 	\nabla \times \bm{E}(\bm{r}, \omega) = i \omega \bm{B}(\bm{r}, \omega).
 $$

-Substitute Eqn.
+First, substitute Eqn.
 6.16 into the left-hand side and expand the expression of the curl

 $$ \tag{7.21}
 	\nabla \times \bm{E}(\bm{r}, \bm{n}, \omega)